 The phenomenon of global environmental threats, and in particular wildlife crime, calls into question the extent to which individual state governments can adequately handle this complex issue.

 Nongovernmental organizations (NGOs) are the missing link in this equation.
 They play a crucial role in achieving global awareness that transcends the national political boundaries and facilitates a real collaboration between all the stakeholders.
 Enhancing communication efforts and engaging governments and the public opinion with facts and new points of view are among the most noteworthy functions of any NGO, and in particular of the Elephant Action League.

 We believe in a participatory approach that directly involves those who have a stake in wildlife conservation, law enforcement, and education.

 It is not just about wildlife and the way it is exploited worldwide.
 It is also about people, the hard work in the field by individuals, nonprofit organizations, and wildlife agencies.
 It is also about the increasing loss of courageous self sacrificing rangers, and the role of criminal syndicates, militias, and terrorist organizations in the illegal wildlife trade.

-Communication is also advocacy, which should always be at the core of any environmental organization for its central role in shaping public perceptions and working to influence public policy, in order to achieve positive and long lasting changes.
-EAL strives to always engage the stakeholders with courage and humility, to focus on concrete and effective activities and to remain independent and outspoken.
+Communication is also advocacy, which should always be at the core of any environmental organization, for its central role in shaping public perceptions and working to influence public policy in order to achieve positive and long lasting changes.
+EAL strives to always engage the stakeholders with courage and humility, to focus on concrete and effective activities, and to remain independent and outspoken.

-OUR CAMPAIGN AGAINST THE IVORY TRADE
+OUR CAMPAIGN ON THE HUMAN TOLL OF THE IVORY TRADE

 IF YOU BUY IVORY, YOU KILL PEOPLE